SIMULIA Abaqus Performance Article

 • Use fast local storage such as SSD for scratch when possible

-• Keep scratch location on a stable, high performance drive
+• Keep scratch location on a stable, high-performance drive

 • Close heavy background applications before long runs

-• Test a short portion of the run with different CPU counts to find the best value
+• Test a short portion of the run with different CPU counts

 • If scaling is poor, increasing CPUs may not reduce time and can waste resources